 This morning, however, given the storm that had raged all night and the cold wind still blowing hard, we weren’t a bit surprised to find the surf frighteningly agitated.
 Each wave attacked the beach with an explosive vengeance, and no one needed to be told to give the ocean space.
 Making beach access even more difficult was the a very high tide that had crested less than an hour before our arrival.

 The section of Diamond Beach we were trying to photograph slopes steeply, 30 diagonal feet or so down to the ocean.
 (Given the size and violence of the waves, it’s really impossible to say where the beach ends and the ocean begins.)
 Above this inclined beach stretches a broad and relatively flat plain of sand, elevated far enough above the water to provide the illusion of safety.
-On this morning we watched individual waves charge up the beach before petering out 10 feet or so feet from the top—some a few feet closer, some a few feet farther back, but none seemed to threaten the high ground we surveyed the scene from.
+On this morning we watched individual waves charge up the beach before petering out 10 feet or so feet from the top of the slope—some a few feet closer, some a few feet farther back, but none seemed to threaten the high ground we surveyed the scene from.

 Bobbing in the surf and dotting the sand were the ice blocks we’d come to photograph.
 All of the best ice was down in the area under constant attack from the surf, but instead of walking down among the ice as we had on our previous visit, the group seemed content to put on longer lenses and stay in the safety of the elevated plain.

 Given the day I’d spent with saturated socks following our previous Diamond Beach visit, on this visit I was very motivated to keep my feet dry.
 Planting my tripod several feet back from the edge, I attached my Sony 24-105 f/4 G lens to my Sony a7RIV and turned my attention to a pair of ice chunks a safe distance away.
-My first click came about 40 minutes before sunrise, when the sky dark enough to stretch my exposures into the 15 to 30 second range, making it tricky to avoid blurring the ice that shifted with almost every wave.
+My first click came about 40 minutes before sunrise, when the sky was dark enough to stretch my exposures into the 15 to 30 second range, making it very challenging to avoid blurring the ice that shifted with almost every wave.

 At one point I saw someone in our group venture down, close enough to the water to take a wave almost to his waist.
 Braced, with camera held high, he remained standing and came out laughing, but stayed further back after that.
 I went back to shooting, trying to time my exposures for the seconds between waves when my subjects were less likely to be shuffled mid-exposure.
 The image I share here was one of my earliest successes.